NREL/COOLERCHIPS-Technical-Evaluation-Team/docs/index.md

 ### Upcoming

-September 23 at 4pm Eastern
+September 23 (Monday) at 4pm Eastern / 2pm Mountain

+In-development:

-October 7 at 4pm Eastern
+October  7 (Monday) at 4pm Eastern / 2pm Mountain

+October 21 (Monday) at 4pm Eastern / 2pm Mountain

+November 4 (Monday) at 4pm Eastenn / 2pm Mountain

-## Additional Resources
+## Contributing

+These docs are driven by the COOLERCHIPS community.
+They are currently under active development.
+If you would like to contribute or recommend a topic to be covered please contact David.Sickinger@nrel.gov

 ## Calendar